theothernt/AerialViews/README.md

 </details>

 <details>
-<summary>Using an Android phone</summary>
+<summary>Connect using an Android phone</summary>

-Find an iPhone app that is capable of running ADB commands, such as Remote ADB Shell, which is free.
+Find an Android app that is capable of running ADB commands, [such as Remote ADB Shell](https://play.google.com/store/apps/details?id=com.cgutman.androidremotedebugger), which is free.

 Once installed, run the app and connect to your device using its IP address.

-To confirm the connection, try a command like “ls” which should show a list of files and folder.
+To confirm the connection, try a command like `ls` which should show a list of files and folder.

 Now you can execute ADB commands.
 </details>

 <details>
-<summary>Using a Mac</summary>
+<summary>Connect using a Mac</summary>

 Download the official [SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) for Mac.

+Extract the files from the ZIP archive to a folder.
+Then open a Terminal or Command Prompt and navigate to the folder.

 To check if the ADB command is working, try typing…